k2view-academy/K2View-Academy/articles/24_non_DB_interfaces/12_S3_interface.md

 <td><strong>Access key ID</strong></td>
 <td>The AWS access key ID for authentication.
 This is a 20-character alphanumeric identifier that works with the secret access key to authenticate API requests to AWS services.

-If you are using AWS STS/IRSA-based authentication, leave this field blank.
+<br>If you are using AWS STS/IRSA-based authentication, leave this field blank.

 </td>
 </tr>